katrina356/TitanicProject/README.md

 ![](Resources/Images/R.jpg)

 ## Topic - Titanic Survivability
 There are many mysteries around the Titanic and a lot of information gathered about the people that traveled on the ship’s maiden voyage.
 Who survived, who did not survive and why?
 We selected this subject to try to understand some of the "why’s and how’s" around the passengers survivability.
-Also, history is interesting, and we wanted to do a project that was
+Also, we wanted to do a project that was
 * Interesting to all of us
 * Had lots of data
 * Historical reference